Skip to main content

 HTTP statuserror codeDescription

-401invalid_clientWrong credentials or inactive API client
+401invalid_clientWrong API client credentials or inactive API client

 429temporarily_unavailableAuthentication service rate limited